I used the Foreshore and Seabed Debate as a case study to unearth the equality and rights arguments that New Zealanders employ…

 Speaking another language opens up so many great opportunities for learning, communicating and expressing ourselves, and the cultures that go hand in hand with the Spanish spoken in different places are captivating to learn about and experience.

-Associate Professor Chris Brickell’s research may investigate the historical context of Gender Studies, but his teaching is bang up to the minute.
+Professor Chris Brickell’s research may investigate the historical context of Gender Studies, but his teaching is bang up to the minute.

 One of the great things about Geography, according to second-year honours student Claire Auchinvole, is the scope it offers for a good argument.